 \subsubsection{Gilets Jaunes}

 The pro-Gilets Jaunes bots had a strong impact on the equilibrium opinions.
 Looking at the rate distributions in Table \ref{table:rate} we see that pro-Gilets Jaunes bots have a higher median posting rate and heavier tail than the anti-Gilets Jaunes bots.
-Looking at plots of the posting rate CDFs in Figure \ref{fig:bot_cdf_giletsjaunes} we see that anti-Gilets Jaunes users, both bot and non-bot, post at a higher rate than their opposition.
-In this graph the bots are not posting more frequently than the non-bots.
+From the plots of the posting rate CDFs in Figure \ref{fig:bot_cdf_giletsjaunes} we see that anti-Gilets Jaunes users, both bot and non-bot, post at a higher rate than their opposition.
+We do not see a clear distinction in the posting rate distribution of bots and non-bots.

-We see in Figure \ref{fig:bot_cdf_giletsjaunes} that the two classes of bots have very similar in-graph follower count distributions.
+Figure \ref{fig:bot_cdf_giletsjaunes} shows that the two classes of bots have very different in-graph follower count distributions.
 This is further supported by a KS-test shown in Table \ref{table:follower}.
-Therefore, it appears that for Gilets Jaunes, the shift comes from the elevated pro-Gilets Jaunes bot posting rates.
+Therefore, it appears that for Gilets Jaunes, the shift comes from the elevated pro-Gilets Jaunes bot posting rates plus greater reach.
 Over 12\% of the Gilets Jaunes graph is bots.
 This is an instance where the bot count does suggest they have a large impact.
 However, as we saw with Brexit, the count is not guaranteed to predict the shift in opinion equilibrium.

 From detailed analysis of the datasets, we see that simple measures of impact can often be misleading.
-As we have seen in our analysis, there are instances with large numbers of active bots which have little impact.
+As we have seen in our analysis, there are instances with large numbers of active bots that have little impact.
 Looking at dimensions such as posting rate or follower count alone is also not sufficient to assess bot impact.
-The complex way these factors interact require one to take into account the entire graph structure via a function such as generalized harmonic influence centrality.
+The complex way these factors interact requires one to take into account the entire graph structure via a function such as generalized harmonic influence centrality.